GoLearnToCode/kiei924-chi-w16/workbook/survival-1.md

 * Class time is for learning the big, important ideas.
 * Homework time is for learning the details.
 * DO NOT take notes while I'm talking or coding.
 Trust me on this.
 Take notes during the lab times instead.
-* When I’m demonstrating something, don’t take notes.
-Your only job is to focus on what I'm doing so that you can come up with a question.
+* When I’m demonstrating something, your only job is to focus so that you can ask a question.
 * The code that I write in class is always available online for study and review.
 * You are free to jot down extra notes during the labs, during break times, and after class.
 * You *will* need to look up more details online.
-I will provide some helpful links on the course website, but
+I will provide some helpful links on the course website, but there’s a thing now called Google.
-* there’s a thing now called Google.
+* Use the Aha!
+Board to your advantage, every day.

 **Consider The Following**